 You may often want to test your software for valid internationalization before translators begin their work.
 Pseudotranslation would be the standard method, where your source content is replaced with gibberish that is similar to the target language.

 A better way to achieve similar results is to use machine translation instead.
-Using Phrase's Autofill feature, you can automatically generate translations for newly added source strings, if no user-generated translation is available.
+Using Phrase's Pre-Translation feature, you can automatically generate translations for newly added source strings, if no user-generated translation is available.
 Although these autogenerated translations may not be at human quality, they still give you a much more realistic test case than pseudotranslations.

-Like machine translations in the Machine Translation tab, Autofill will draw from your quota when it accesses your machine translation service of choice.
-The Reports tab provides statistics on the source of your translations:
+Like machine translations in the Machine Translation tab, pre-translation will draw from your quota when it accesses your machine translation service of choice.
+The Analytics tab provides statistics on the source of your translations:

 Quality of MT